 Two recent examples of Cottage conversion ADU projects: A Palo Alto family hoped to convert their 2-car garage into a spacious ADU.
 An Oakland couple wanted to use the existing footprint of their 2-car garage for a spacious 1-bedroom ADU or JADU.

-JADUs are smaller ADUs that have relaxed standards for bathrooms and kitchens, usually at a maximum of 500 sq. ft.
+JADUs are smaller ADUs that have relaxed regulations and ordinances for bathrooms and kitchens, usually at a maximum of 500 sq. ft.
 JADUs must utilize existing space within the main structure of your home so while attached garage conversions would qualify, detached garages usually won't!
 The main difference between a Conversion ADU and a JADU is that JADUs allow for efficiency kitchens (a hotplate / microwave vs. a cooktop / range) and can share bathroom facilities with the main house.
 We've seen very creative JADUs built out of converted extra bedrooms and guest spaces!

 So what kind of ADU unit is right for me?